Matroids, Delta-matroids and Embedded Graphs: Delta-matroids and ribbon graphs: geometric interplay

 \subsection{Seeing ribbon graph structures in a delta-matroid}

 Next we show that basic topological information about $G$ can be recovered from its delta-matroid.
-Because of the connection with Bouchet's work that we have established, we could derive part \eqref{p.4b.4} in the following proposition from~\cite[Theorem~5.3]{ab2}, but we instead give a direct proof for completeness.
-We also give a short proof for part \eqref{p.4b.3}, although it follows from~\cite[Theorem~4.1(iv)]{ab2}.
+Because of the connection with Bouchet's work that we have established, we could derive Item~\ref{p.4b.4} in the following proposition from~\cite[Theorem~5.3]{ab2}, but we instead give a direct proof for completeness.
+We also give a short proof for Item~\ref{p.4b.3}, although it follows from~\cite[Theorem~4.1(iv)]{ab2}.

-\begin{proposition} Let $G$ be a ribbon graph and let $D=D(G)$.
-Then \begin{enumerate} \item the feasible sets of $D$ with cardinality $m$ are in 1-1 correspondence with the spanning quasi-trees of $G$ with Euler genus $m-v(G)+k(G)$; \item the rank of $D_{\min}$ is equal to the size of a maximal spanning forest, that is, $r(D_{\min})= v(G)-k(G)$; \item the width of a ribbon-graphic delta-matroid is equal to the Euler genus of the underlying ribbon graph, that is, $ \gamma(G)=\spn(D)$; \item the delta-matroid $D$ is even if and only if $G$ is orientable. \end{enumerate} \end{proposition} \begin{proof} The one-to-one correspondence in~\eqref{p.4b.1} follows immediately from the definition of $D$.
+\begin{proposition} Let $G$ be a ribbon graph and let $D=D(G)$. \begin{enumerate} \item The feasible sets of $D$ with cardinality $m$ are in 1-1 correspondence with the spanning quasi-trees of $G$ with Euler genus $m-v(G)+k(G)$. \item The rank of $D_{\min}$ is equal to the size of a maximal spanning forest, that is, $r(D_{\min})= v(G)-k(G)$. \item The width of a ribbon-graphic delta-matroid is equal to the Euler genus of the underlying ribbon graph, that is, $ \gamma(G)=\spn(D)$. \item The delta-matroid $D$ is even if and only if $G$ is orientable. \end{enumerate} \end{proposition} \begin{proof} The one-to-one correspondence in~\eqref{p.4b.1} follows immediately from the definition of $D$.
 Take $F\in\F(D)$ and let $Q$ be the corresponding spanning quasi-tree.
 Let $m=|F|$.
 Then $e(Q)=m$.
 Furthermore, $v(Q)=v(G)$ and $f(Q)=k(G)$.
 Euler's formula gives $ \gamma(Q) = m-v(G)+k(G)$.
 This completes the proof of~\eqref{p.4b.1}.

 Now~\eqref{p.4b.1} implies that $m$ is minimized (respectively maximized) whenever $\gamma(Q)$ is minimized (respectively maximized).
 Thus, if $m=r(D_{\min})$, then by applying Lemma~\ref{l.3a} we obtain $\gamma(Q)=0$ and that $Q$ is a maximal spanning forest of $G$.
-Moreover $v(G)-k(G)=v(Q)+k(G)=e(Q)=r(D_{\min})$.
+Moreover $v(G)-k(G)=r(D_{\min})$.
 Thus \eqref{p.4b.2} holds.

 On the other hand, if $m=r(D_{\max})$ then $\gamma(Q)$ is maximized, so by applying Lemma~\ref{l.3a} again we deduce that $\gamma(Q)=\gamma(G)$.
 Thus~\eqref{p.4b.3} holds.